Nusiq/regolith-filters/subfunctions/README.md

   variables provided to the template during its evaluation.
 The default value of this property is `subfunctions/scope.json`.
 The path is relative to data folder in working directory of regolith.
+- `edit_lang_files: bool` - a flag that indicates whether the filter should edit the language files.
+The default value of this property is `false`.
+See editing lang files section below for more information.

 # Features